 Move the patient to the edge of the bed.

-Straighten the sheet and underclothes.
+Straighten the sheet and diaper.

 Mukhina S.A., Tarnovsky I.I.
 Practical guide to the subject “Fundamentals of Nursing”, Moscow, 2002.

-Atlas of human anatomy, Moscow, Medicine, 1978.
+Atlas of Human Anatomy, Moscow, Medicine, 1978.

-Atlas of human anatomy, Moscow, Onyx Alliance, 2002.
+Atlas of Human Anatomy, Moscow, Onyx Alliance, 2002.

-Educational-methodical manual on OSD.
+Educational and methodological manual on OSD.
 Moscow, 2003.

-Selecting the method of moving the patient.
+Selecting a method for moving the patient.

 Description of actions performed by one person.